Arlington Heights, Illinois: Transportation

-Arlington Heights has two stations (Arlington Heights and Arlington Park) on Metra's Union Pacific Northwest Line, which provides daily rail service between Harvard, Illinois and Ogilvie Transportation Center.
+Arlington Heights has two stations (Arlington Heights and Arlington Park) on Metra's Union Pacific Northwest Line, which provides daily rail service between Harvard, Illinois, and Ogilvie Transportation Center.
 Other nearby rail service includes the North Central Service, which stops nearby in Prospect Heights.
 Interstate 90 and Illinois Route 53 (northern extension of Interstate 290) run along the south and western edges, respectively, of the city, providing easy access to nearby O'Hare International Airport, the city of Chicago, and other suburbs.

 Pace provides bus service on multiple routes connecting Arlington Heights to destinations across the region.
 The Pace Headquarters is located in Arlington Heights.

 Arlington Heights Road is a main street running north–south through all of central Arlington Heights.
 Running to the south it passes through Elk Grove Village, and its southern terminus is in Itasca of DuPage County.
 Running north it passes through Buffalo Grove, and its northern terminus is in Long Grove of Lake County.
 It was previously named State Road.
 It was later renamed to Arlington Heights Road so as not to clash with Chicago's State Street.
 Northwest Highway (U.S. Route 14) runs northwest–southeast through central Arlington Heights, from Jefferson Park, Chicago to Crystal Lake of McHenry County.
-Other major streets/roads include Rand Road (U.S. Route 12) running between Des Plaines and Richmond, Golf Road (Illinois Route 58), Algonquin Road (Illinois Route 62), Dundee Road (Illinois Route 68), Palatine Road, Central Road, Hintz Road, Euclid Avenue, Dunton Avenue, Campbell Street, White Oak Street, Thomas Street, Olive Street, Oakton Street, Kennicott Avenue, Ridge Avenue, Dryden Avenue and Windsor Drive.
+Other major streets/roads include Rand Road (U.S. Route 12) running between Des Plaines and Richmond, Golf Road (Illinois Route 58) running between Evanston and Elgin, Algonquin Road (Illinois Route 62) running between Des Plaines and Huntley, Dundee Road (Illinois Route 68) running between Glencoe and East Dundee, Palatine Road, Central Road, Hintz Road, Euclid Avenue, Dunton Avenue, Campbell Street, White Oak Street, Thomas Street, Olive Street, Oakton Street, Kennicott Avenue, Ridge Avenue, Dryden Avenue and Windsor Drive.

-Police Department
+Police

 The Arlington Heights Police Department has employed exactly 139 people since 2012.
 In 2021, 86 of those employees are officers.
 The 2021 budget of the Arlington Heights Police Department is $28,013,100.
 This a slight decrease from the biggest of $28,220,179 in 2020.